Amy Grant: Return to Gospel Roots

 2007 was Grant's 30th year in music.
 She left Word/Warner, and contracted with EMI CMG who re-released her regular studio albums as remastered versions on August 14, 2007.
 Marking the start of Grant's new contract is a career-spanning greatest hits album, with all the songs digitally remastered.
 The album was released as both a single-disc CD edition, and a two-disc CD/DVD Special Edition, the DVD featuring music videos and interviews.
 Grant appeared with Gill on The Oprah Winfrey Show for a holiday special in December 2007.
-Grant has plans to appear on CMT, a Food Network special, the Gospel Music Channel, and The Hour of Power.

 In February 2008, Grant joined the writing team from Compassionart as a guest vocalist at the Abbey Road studios, London, to record a song called "Highly Favoured", which was included on the album CompassionArt.
 On June 24, 2008, Grant re-released her 1988 album, Lead Me On, in honor of its 20th anniversary.
 The two-disc release includes the original album and a second disc with new acoustic recordings, live performances from 1989, and interviews with Amy.
 Grant recreated the Lead Me On tour in the fall of 2008.
 On June 27, 2008, at Creation Festival Northeast she performed "Lead Me On" and a few other songs backed by Hawk Nelson.
 At the end of the concert, Grant returned to the stage and sang "Thy Word".
 She appeared on the 2008 album Anne Murray Duets: Friends & Legends singing "Could I Have This Dance".